Red Farmer: Racing career

-His first race was at Opa-locka Speedway near Miami, Florida in a 1934 Ford in 1948.
+Farmer's first race was at Opa-locka Speedway near Miami, Florida in a 1934 Ford in 1948.
 He became famous as a member of the Alabama Gang and he considered his hometown to be Hueytown, Alabama.
 Estimates of Farmer's career victories range from 700 to 900 victories, most occurring in the late 1950s and early 60's.
 He raced 36 NASCAR Cup Series races from 1953 to 1975.
 He won numerous championships at local tracks.
 Before racing in the Grand National series, he raced modified stock cars in the northeast.
 He was one of the first to transition from the modified series to the early Grand National Series.
 He was the NASCAR National Late Model Sportsman champion (later Xfinity Series) for three consecutive years from 1969 to 1971.
 Farmer's best finish in NASCAR's top division was fourth at both the 1972 Talladega 500, and the 1968 Middle Georgia 500 near Macon, Georgia.
 He entered so few Cup races because he was content to run primarily in the Late Model Sportsman Series.
 He was named NASCAR's most popular driver four times.
 Farmer raced in the white and gold number 97 car.
 In the mid-60's, however, Farmer raced a white, gold, and red Ford Fairlane, number F-97.

-He was Davey Allison's crew chief in the Busch Series.
+Farmer was Davey Allison's crew chief in the Busch Series.

 Farmer has retained his skills as a driver in spite of his age.
 He competed in two Busch Grand National races in 1992, and the season opening ARCA event at Daytona in 1993.
-In June 2005, at age 72, Farmer turned heads in winning a heat over current NASCAR Sprint Cup stars, and finished 8th in the feature during the Sprint Prelude to the Dream at Eldora Speedway, owned by Tony Stewart.
+In June 2005, at age 72, Farmer turned heads in winning a heat over current NASCAR Sprint Cup stars, and finished eighth in the feature during the Sprint Prelude to the Dream at Eldora Speedway, owned by Tony Stewart.

 As of 2022, Farmer still regularly competes in a late model at Talladega Short Track, a 1/3 mile oval dirt track in Eastaboga, Alabama located near the Talladega Superspeedway.
 His grandson, Lee Burdett, also races there.

 Farmer's house, race shop, race hauler, and dirt late model were damaged by a tornado on March 25, 2021.

 Awards

-His accolades are numerous, being a member of five halls of fame.
+Farmer's accolades are numerous, being a member of five halls of fame.
 Farmer was named one of the 50 Greatest Drivers in NASCAR history in 1998.
 He was a member of the first Class of Inductees into the Talladega-Texaco Walk Of Fame.
 When the International Motorsports Hall of Fame inducted Farmer, they had to waive their rule of 5 years of retirement – they figured he never would retire.
 Red Farmer was inducted into the NASCAR Hall of Fame in 2022.